torsjonas/pinscraper/README.md

 # pinscraper

-Scrapes http://flippermarkt.de for pinball machines and sends an email to recipients subscribing to machines.
+Scrapes http://flippermarkt.de and svenskaflippersallskapet.se for pinball machines and sends an email to recipients subscribing to machines.
 The same link will not be sent to each recipient more than once.
+Can be run as a cron job or lambda scheduled job.

+AWS S3 is used for caching of already sent forum threads to prevent duplicates.
+It is also the place of storage of recipients.json.
-A cron job reads from a recipients json file having content as the below example:
+The scraper fetches recipients json file from an S3 bucket having content as the below example:
 ```
 {
   "recipients": [